 - Miscellaneous Payments

-The net potential to save amount made by an individual can be calculated by subtracting the sum of Total Savings Goal and Total Expenses from Total Income.
-The value is calculated both on a monthly and annually basis.
+The potential savings made by an individual are calculated by simple subtraction of the sum of the Total Savings Goal and the Total Expenses from the Total Income.
+This value is calculated both on a monthly as well as annual basis.

-The second sheet is Dashboards sheet that shows the summary of the personal budget sheet as four different graphs and charts.
-The four distributions are:
+The Dashboards worksheet shows the summary of your personal budget in four different charts.
+This four distributions are:

-The Income pie chart shows the percentage share of each kind of income that a personal receives.
-The chart helps to easily interpret the income head that has the largest share and the one with the least share.
+The Income pie chart shows the share of each source of the income, which you receive.
+The chart helps to easily interpret the income source with the largest and smallest share.

 - The Annual - Expense and Distribution Pie

 - The Income - Expense and Savings Chart

 The line chart depicts the status of the various categories like income, expenses for each month relative to the previous month.
-The categories that the chart showcase are
+The groups that showcased in the chart are:

 - Potential to Save